Common peroneal nerve dysfunction

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of common peroneal nerve dysfunction.
+Call your provider if you have symptoms of common peroneal nerve dysfunction.

 Avoid crossing your legs or putting long-term pressure on the back or side of the knee.
 Treat injuries to the leg or knee right away.